thinkpad20/netkit/README.md

 ## Examples:

-* `hello_world_server.c`: Does what you expect it to do.
+* `one_liner_helloworld.c`: Does what you expect it to do.
-* `mini_http.c`: A slightly more involved version of the hello world server, sends it in (somewhat) properly formed HTTP and HTML format.
+* `mini_http.c`: A slightly more fleshed-out version of the hello world server, sends it in (somewhat) properly formed HTTP and HTML format, and does a proper teardown of the connection (calling `nk_close()`).
 Also prints out the request it receives from a browser (or otherwise).
 * `connector.c`: Connects to a specified server and port, sends a GET request and returns a response.
 * `netkit_telnet.c`: A pretty crummy version of telnet, but barely functional.
 Uses threads.